Advertiser disclosure

 Essay 3

 For the third Dartmouth supplemental essay, you’ll choose from a list of five potential prompts.
 Before making your choice, read through them carefully and determine which prompt most appeals to you.
-Remember to only select one prompt to answer!
+Remember to only select one prompt to answer and keep it under 250 words!

 Option A